-The past two years of my University experience has seen me face many trials and tribulations as I attempt to overcome bulimia while striving to succeed academically.
+The past two years of my University experience have seen me face many trials and tribulations as I attempt to overcome bulimia while striving to succeed academically.
 But I have learned to arm myself with a plethora of tools and tips to battle against the beast in my brain.

 “I’m not telling you it’s going to be easy.
 I’m telling you it’s going to be worth it.”

 With the right provisions in place, the fear of the unknown need not be a trigger for you to retreat into the shackles of your eating disorder.

 I can confidently say I am a million miles away from the helpless mess I once believed myself to be back when I began my degree.
 You have the power to own your narrative, to rewrite your story.

 Here are my three go-to tips for helping you navigate eating disorder recovery as you begin university:

 Reach Out for Support

 Research suggests that between 1.25 and 3.4 million people in the UK are affected by an eating disorder.
 This number is on the rise amongst university-aged students and silence will only lead to the number rising.
 It takes great courage to be vulnerable and reach out to someone that you’re struggling.
 And it is, hands-down, the best thing I did while at University.
 So they say, “A problem shared is a problem halved.”

 After an emotional outburst with a friend, I had the confidence to confide in a supportive tutor as well as my GP.
 From then on, I was sign-posted to the University’s welfare support system.
 And I sought the professional help I needed.
 With all this in place, the burden of studying while attempting recovery reduced dramatically.

 Of course, dependent upon the severity of your eating disorder, the decision to take a break from your studies to receive more intensive treatment may be crucial.